maxvonhippel/AttackerSynthesis/README.md

 Tool, Models, and Supplementary Materials for Attacker Synthesis Project.

 **This repository is currently in flux.
-In the near future, the repository will be updated with full documentation, and cleaner code.
+In the near future, the repository will become stable.
 At that time this README will be updated accordingly.**

 **REPOSITORY STATUS:**